-As of June 30, 2019, the School had \$149,796 of noncurrent liabilities outstanding.
-During the year ended June 30, 2019, the School decreased its noncurrent liabilities by \$50,000 resulting from payments made on debt obligations.
-No new noncurrent liabilities were incurred during the year.
+As of June 30, 2020, the School had \$514,497 of noncurrent liabilities outstanding.
+During the year ended June 30, 2020, the School increased its noncurrent liabilities by obtaining a Paycheck Protection Program loan of \$414,701, and also decreased its noncurrent liabilities by \$50,000 resulting from payments made on debt obligations.
 More detailed information about the School's noncurrent liabilities is presented in Note 3 to the financial statements.